kevin-tofu/scikit-topt/README.md

 ## Acknowledgements
+### Standing on the shoulders of proverbial giants
- My software and research does not exist in a vacuum.
+ This software does not exist in a vacuum.
 Scikit-Topt is standing on the shoulders of proverbial giants.
 In particular, I want to thank the following projects for constituting the technical backbone of the project:
  - Scipy
  - Scikit-fem